rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And you will have joy and gladness, and many will rejoice at his birth, ^0114

 for he will be great before the Lord.
-And he must not drink wine or strong drink, and he will be filled with the Holy Spirit, even from his mother’s womb. ^0115
+And he must not drink wine or strong drink, and he will be filled with the Holy Spirit, even from his mother's womb. ^0115

 And he will turn many of the children of Israel to the Lord their God, ^0116